 - FracFocus data sources of FracFocus.org “version 1” thru “version 3” data (most “official” to date, see the explanation below)

-- FracFocus.org’s data, as it’s in the form of a Microsoft SQL Server 2012 database backup file, is rather difficult for most analysts to access directly.
-Because of this fact, the data above has been imported, transformed, and augmented by the author of this blog resulting in much more accessible files available at the links below:
+- FracFocus.org’s CSV data has been imported, transformed, and augmented with chemical toxicities by the author of this blog resulting in the file available at the link below:

-- Tab-delimited CSV files augmented with chemical toxicities (zipped with 7-Zip)
+- Tab-delimited TSV files augmented with chemical toxicities (zipped with 7-Zip)

 - As the analysis of FracFocus.org’s database will be an ongoing and evolving endeavor, a GitHub repository has been created to hold any SQL or program code used to facilitate data extraction, transformation, loading, and querying.